 - Test of English as a Foreign Language, Educational Testing Service

 - Princeton, NJ 08540

-The Admissions Office is open from 8 am until 8 pm Monday through Thursday, and 8 am until 4:30 pm on Fridays.
+The Admissions Office is open from 8 am until 4:30 pm Monday through Friday.
 This schedule is in effect for most of the year, except over holidays, where it may vary.
 Our phone numbers and email are: